JetBrains/intellij-sdk-docs/topics/intro/intellij_platform.md

 The version of the IntelliJ Platform is defined by the version of the corresponding release of IntelliJ IDEA Community Edition.
 For example, to build a plugin against IntelliJ IDEA (2019.1.1), build #191.6707.61 means specifying the same build number tag to get the correct Intellij Platform files from the `intellij-community` repository.
-See the [build number ranges](build_number_ranges.md) page for more information about build numbers corresponding to version numbering.
+See the [Build Number Ranges](build_number_ranges.md) page for more information about build numbers corresponding to version numbering.

 Typically, an IDE that is based on the IntelliJ Platform will include the `intellij-community` repository as a Git submodule and provide configuration to describe which plugins from the `intellij-community`, and which custom plugins will make up the product.
 This is how the IDEA Ultimate team works, and they contribute code to both the custom plugins and the IntelliJ Platform itself.

-### IDEs Based on the IntelliJ Platform
+## IDEs Based on the IntelliJ Platform
 The IntelliJ Platform underlies many JetBrains IDEs.
 IntelliJ IDEA Ultimate is a superset of the IntelliJ IDEA Community Edition but includes closed source plugins ([see this feature comparison](https://www.jetbrains.com/idea/features/editions_comparison_matrix.html)).
 Similarly, other products such as WebStorm and DataGrip are based on the IntelliJ IDEA Community Edition, but with a different set of plugins included and excluding other default plugins.